 Therefore, I think it might be disrespectful not to maintain God’s personal name in our versions of the Old Testament.
 But hey, that’s just me and my proclivities.
-In contrast, many translators hold the exact opposite view.
-They believe that using Yahweh or YHWH is disrespectful to the divine name.
+In contrast, many translators hold the exact opposite view, believing that using Yahweh or YHWH is disrespectful to the divine name.
 So, there you go.

 To be clear, I do not advocate addressing God as Yahweh when we pray.
 Jesus taught us to pray to the “Father.”
 All New Testament writers followed His instruction by addressing their prayers to God the Father.
 See my post To What Name Should We Pray?

-Point #4 above was one of two main gripes I had with the HCSB.
+This was one of two main gripes I had with the HCSB.
 It used the word “slave” instead of “servant,” or better “bond servant,” when referring to Christians.
-I understand that translating the Greek word “δοῦλος” as “slave” is more accurate, but the English word slave has a connotation that doesn’t best match the Greek word.
+I understand that translating the Greek word “δοῦλος” as “slave” is more accurate, but the English word “slave” has a connotation that doesn’t best match the Greek word’s meaning.

 My second gripe was the word order of some of the most dearly held Scripture passages.
 The Beatitudes and Psalm 23, were awkward in the HCSB.
 Fortunately, at least the first half of the Beatitudes in the CSB have been changed to a more traditional and accurate cadence.
 In Matthew 5:3, for example, the NAS is accurate to the Greek: